jemmy512/book-notes/SE/refactoring-2.md

 ## Mutable Data

 You can use `Encapsulate Variable` to ensure that all updates occur through narrow functions that can be easier to monitor and evolve.
 If a variable is being updated to store different things, use `Split Variable` both to keep them separate and avoid the risky update.
 Try as much as possible to move logic out of code that processes the update by using `Slide Statements` and `Extract Function` to separate the side-effect-free code from anything that performs the update.
 In APIs, use `Separate Query from Modifier` to ensure callers don’t need to call code that has side effects unless they really need to.
-We like to use `Remove Setting Method` as soon as we can—sometimes, just trying to find clients of a setter helps spot opportunities to reduce the scope of a variable.
+We like to use `Remove Setting Method` as soon as we can - sometimes, just trying to find clients of a setter helps spot opportunities to reduce the scope of a variable.

 ## Divergent Change

 We structure our software to make change easier; after all, software is meant to be soft.
 When we make a change, we want to be able to jump to a single clear point in the system and make the change.
 When you can’t do this, you are smelling one of two closely related pungencies.

-Divergent change occurs when one module is often changed in different ways for different reasons
+Divergent change occurs when one module is often changed in different ways for different reasons.
+If you look at a module and say, “Well, I will have to change these three functions every time I get a new database; I have to change these four functions every time there is a new financial instrument,” this is an indication of divergent change.
+The database interaction and financial processing problems are separate contexts, and we can make our programming life better by moving such contexts into separate modules.
+That way, when we have a change to one context, we only have to understand that one context and ignore the other.

-If the two aspects naturally form a sequence—for example, you get data from the database and then apply your financial processing on it—then `Split Phase` separates the two with a clear data structure between them.
+If the two aspects naturally form a sequence - for example, you get data from the database and then apply your financial processing on it - then `Split Phase` separates the two with a clear data structure between them.
 If there’s more back-and-forth in the calls, then create appropriate modules and use `Move Function` to divide the processing up.
 If functions mix the two types of processing within themselves, use `Extract Function` to separate them before moving.
 If the modules are classes, then `Extract Class` helps formalize how to do the split.

 ## Shotgun Surgery